pydio/pydio-doc-admin-guide/1_installation_guides/3_home_and_enterprise_edition/debian_install.md

     #### UNIX Socket

     You have to insure the user that runs the Pydio Cells binary has sufficient rights on the socket.
-    You have many options, we usually add the corresponding user to the default `www-data` group and change the `listen.owner` directive of the fpm configuration file by doing:
+    You have many options, we usually add the corresponding user to the default `www-data` group and change the `listen.owner` directive of the fpm configuration file.

-    And then open the `/etc/php/${PHP_VERSION}/fpm/pool.d/www.conf` conf file to have something like:
+    So edit the `/etc/php/${PHP_VERSION}/fpm/pool.d/www.conf` configuration file to have something like:

     ```sh
+    ...(content omitted)...
     #listen.owner= <the_correct_user>
     listen.owner= cells
     listen.group= www-data
+    ...(content omitted)...
     ```
     Then, add the cells user to www-data group and add write permission to the www-data group to the php folder:
     ```sh